MythicalLTD/Framework/README.md

 # Framework

-The framework we use for our projects
+The core framework for our projects ;)